-The first Hib vaccine was introduced in the U.S. in 1985, but it was not effective in children younger than 18 months of age and the efficacy in older children was inconsistent.
-Scientists reformulated the vaccine so that it would be effective in young children, and between 1987 and 1990, the U.S. Food and Drug Administration (FDA) licensed three Hib vaccines for children aged 15 months or older.
+The first Hib vaccine was introduced in the U.S. in 1985, but it was not effective in children younger than 18 months and the efficacy in older children was inconsistent.
+Scientists reformulated the vaccine so that it would be effective in young children, and between 1987 and 1990, the U.S. Food and Drug Administration (FDA) licensed three Hib vaccines for children 15 months or older.
 Two of these vaccines gained further approval in late 1990 for use among infants.

 Since 1990, additional Hib vaccines from several manufacturers have been licensed.
 Four are currently used in the U.S., including three that guard exclusively against Hib and one that combines Hib vaccine with diphtheria, tetanus, pertussis (whooping cough) and polio vaccines.